-The 2nd quarter ended with a thud as the outcome of the BREXIT vote surprised nearly everyone.
+The 2nd quarter ended with a thud as the outcome of the Brexit vote surprised nearly everyone.
 Global markets responded predictably with a sudden, sharp sell-off.
 As the dust settled and the facts became clear, most markets rebounded.
-At this moment major equity indices have returned to pre-BREXIT levels and in a few cases reached new records.
+At this moment major equity indices have returned to pre-Brexit levels and in a few cases reached new records.

 This situation illustrates the folly of markets.
 Emotion and misinformation frequently drive prices lower or higher in the short-term, only to reset to rational levels post-facto.

-Central bankers reacted predictably to the BREXIT, providing increased liquidity.
+Central bankers reacted predictably to Brexit, providing increased liquidity.
 As a result, the US 10 year treasury bond touched its lowest level in history (1.36%), while the German 10 year bond actually traded to a negative .20% (an investor purchasing a 10 year German bond will actually be charged to hold the bond).

 Time and time again scenarios such as this occur; an event or speculation of an event causes market participants to furiously buy or sell (stocks, bonds, mutual funds, ETFs or other liquid financial assets) creating significant price distortions.
 At some future time, evidence based analysis indicates the error of the masses and prices again revert to more rational levels.